golioth/docs/docs/getting-started/3-device-examples/2-compile-example-code/1-zephyr/01-set-up-zephyr.md

 ---
-title: Zephyr RTOS
+title: Set up Zephyr RTOS
-hide_title: true
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Zephyr Setup Overview

 [Zephyr RTOS](https://docs.zephyrproject.org/) supports a vast number of microcontrollers from many different vendors.
 There's a very good chance your preferred chip will work with Zephyr using Golioth as a module.

-We will install the Zephyr tree in a directory in your home location separate from other Zephyr projects shown for Golioth (in a directory called `golioth-zephyr-workspace`).
+This section will guide you through installing the Zephyr tree (including the Golioth SDK) in a directory called `golioth-zephyr-workspace`.

 ### Install West